 The learner experience at Summerwood Primary School includes a diverse range of sport activities and opportunities to bond as a community.
 Learners are encouraged to do sport as play is such an integral part of the learners' learning,

 We offer many options for our learners to choose from, making them directly involved in designing their own sport path.
 We offer: athletics, cricket, hockey for boys, hockey for girls, netball and tennis as official school sports.

 For us to perform well and to develop, Summerwood has a structure of leadership.
 These leadership roles will ensure that every decision regarding sport has been well thought through and discussed.

 Mr Juan Smit is Director of Sport at Summerwood.
-He can be contacted for sponsorships at firstname.lastname@example.org
+He can be contacted at firstname.lastname@example.org

 (Get in touch to learn more about what it’s like to do sport at Summerwood Primary School.)